3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 ---
-title: Open Source DRTM with TrenchBoot.
+title: TrenchBoot - Open Source DRTM for AMD processors.
 Project's basics.
 abstract: This is the first blog post of TrenchBoot series.
 It will introduce
           you to the project, its structure and environment.
 Additionally the reader will find out more about each component, how to setup the